tjluoma/appstorebyemail/README.md

 ## There is another alternative!

 I have also done this using [Hazel](http://www.noodlesoft.com/hazel), [Drafts for iOS](https://itunes.apple.com/us/app/drafts/id502385074?mt=8), and Dropbox.
 It still requires a Mac for processing, but it does not require that Mail.app be running.
-If you're interested in that, let me know.
-(I plan to put it on Github too but haven't yet.)
+If you're interested in that, go to <https://github.com/tjluoma/drafts2mas>.

 ## Setup (an overview)